ahvonenj/web-template-collection/README.md

 ### Google Chrome file:/// issue

 In order to be able to run these templates locally with Google Chrome, without a web server or a development server bundle such as xampp, you must launch Chrome with --allow-file-access-from-files handle.
+This is because of some security settings of Google Chrome.
+To be safe, remember not to launch Google Chrome from the shortcut you will create when surfing the web normally.

 To do this, create a shortcut of `chrome.exe`, right-click the shortcut and select properties and add `--allow-file-access-from-files` at the end of the target field, after the closing quotation mark. chrome.exe's default location is `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe`.